alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/00_definition.md

 None of these replaces validation.

-A claim becomes usable only when it remains intact under test.
+A claim becomes knowledge-bearing only when it remains intact under test.

 ## Manufactured Provenance Position